 Combining Meth And Alcohol

 A study drew a connection between the likelihood of Meth abuse and alcohol use.
-The results concluded “daily drinkers were 5 times more likely to abuse Meth.”
+The results concluded that “daily drinkers were 5 times more likely to abuse Meth.”
 In former years, 16% of Meth-related hospital visits included alcohol.
-A common explanation for why this combination has occurred is for individuals to offset the stimulating effects of Meth with the depressant impact of alcohol or vice versa.
+A common explanation for why this combination has occurred is for individuals to offset the stimulating effects of Meth with the relaxing impact of alcohol or vice versa.
 Meth reportedly allows the user to drink much more.

 Looking for a place to start?